Why Facebook Posts Are Reaching Fewer Fans?

 Sep 2013 = 12.60%

 Nov 2013 = 10.15%

 Mar 2014 = 6.51%

 In my eyes, there are two things that these numbers suggest.
-Differences in the nature of the content generated by different industries leads to different levels of engagement.
-Music/Movies/News/Event based pages are very interest specific, which makes it easy for them to publish engaging content and thus get a higher organic reach.
+Differences in the nature of the content generated by different industries lead to different levels of engagement.
+Music/Movies/News/Event-based pages are very interest-specific, which makes it easy for them to publish engaging content and thus get a higher organic reach.